aeraglyx/fulcrum/README.md

 ## Miscellaneous
 - Resetting custom color of selected nodes
 - Swatches for basic colours in Vertex Paint mode
+- Mass conversion of Vertex Groups to Vertex Colors

 Live long and prosper 🖖